greenelab/deep-review/sections/06_discussion.md

 There are challenges to evaluating deep learning predictions in the biomedical domain.
-To some extent, these issues are common to machine learning applications of biomedical data, however, the common utilization of large datasets and with high numbers of features in deep learning application can exacerbate these difficulties.
+To some extent, these issues are common to machine learning applications of biomedical data, however, the utilization of large datasets and with high numbers of features in deep learning applications can exacerbate these difficulties.

-Furthermore, the prevalence of study-level variation in biomedical data also imposes limits and adds bias to classification performance to a greater extent compared to other domains of classification and prediction.
-Utilizing integrated data from multiple labs and experiments can mitigate this issue.
+High levels of between-study variation also imposes limits on classification performance and adds bias to evaluation metrics in biomedical data to a greater extent than other domains.
+Integrating data from multiple labs and experiments mitigates these biases and incorporates between-study variation into the model.

 #### Evaluation metrics for imbalanced classification

-Making predictions in the presence of high class imbalance and differences between training and generalization data is a common feature of many large biomedical datasets, such as transcription factor binding site prediction and virtual screening.
+Making predictions in the presence of high class imbalance and differences between training and generalization data is a common feature of many large biomedical datasets, such as genomic analyses and virtual screening.

-Consider the case of TF binding prediction - the human genome has 3 billion base pairs, and only a small fraction of them are implicated in specific biochemical activities.
+The prediction of transcription factor binding sites exemplifies issues with deep learning models of genomics - of the human genome has 3 billion base pairs, and only a small fraction of them are implicated in specific biochemical activities.
 Less than 1% of the genome can be confidently labeled as bound for most transcription factors.

-In the presence of such class imbalance, false discovery rate (FDR) is one method of evaluating error rates commonnly used in genome-wide classification models.
+False discovery rate (FDR) represents one method of evaluating error rates commonnly used in genome-wide classification models.
 Targeted validation experiments of specific biochemical activities usually necessitate an FDR of 5-25%.
 When predicted biochemical activities are used as features in other models, such as gene expression models, a low FDR may not be as critical if the downstream models can satisfy their evaluation criteria.

-What is the correspondence between these metrics and commonly used classification metrics such as auPRC (area under the precision-recall curve) and auROC? auPRC evaluates the average precision, or equivalently, the average FDR across all recall thresholds.
+What is the correspondence between FDR metrics and commonly used classification metrics such as auPRC (area under the precision-recall curve) and auROC? auPRC evaluates the average precision, or equivalently, the average FDR across all recall thresholds.

 This metric provides an overall estimate of performance across all possible use cases, which can be misleading for targeted validation experiments.
 For example,